< By-Laws

 b.
 Adult Member – Member to NHAHA only with limited voting privileges

 d.
-Youth Affiliate Member – Youth under 18 years of age as of December 31 of membership year includes membership to AHA
+Youth Affiliate Member – Youth under 18 years of age as of December 31 of membership year includes membership to AHA.

 e.
-Youth Member – Member of NHAHA only
+Youth Member – Member of NHAHA only.

 SECTION 2A - SUSPENSION AND TERMINATION

 a.
-Any member acting in a detrimental manner toward NHAHA may be suspended by a 2/3 vote of the Board of Directors.
+Any member acting in a detrimental manner toward NHAHA may be suspended by 2/3 vote of the Board of Directors.

 b.
 The member must be given a ten-day notice of the impending suspension to allow her/him to prepare testimony in her/his defense.